cayetanomarmur/Electostatica/README.md

 <img src="public/demo.gif" alt="Demo" width="800"/>

 > _Created by Cayetano Martínez-Muriel.
-This application was architected and developed with assistance from Google Gemini._
+This application was architected and developed with assistance from Google Antigravity._

 ---